 Another brand synonymous with workout gear but has made the leap into everyday fashion is Oliver's Apparel.
 In a similar vein to Rhone, Oliver's takes all its expertise with active wear and channels it into pants you can easily wear on a daily basis.
 This means you get durable fabrics that offer plenty of stretch for freer movement.
 Select pairs also offer a water-repellent finish, making them suitable for hikes and camping, while others use exclusive fabrics sourced from Japan for those wanting a more premium option.

 American menswear brand American Giant offers guys a good-looking collection of clothing, all of which is designed and made in the USA, resulting in fantastic quality.
-The company has several pant styles which offer their own take on the chino and denim, but are made from highly durable fabrics that are also wind-resistant and wrinkle-free.
+The company has several pant styles which offer their own take on the chino, but are made from highly durable fabrics that are also wind-resistant and wrinkle-free.

 Mack Weldon is another clothing brand to incorporate more technical fabrics into its pieces.
 Gone are the days of heavyweight pants that drag you down and become virtually impossible to move in when they get wet, and in come materials such as those used here.
 Many of Mack Weldon's pairs of pants use a blend of polyester and spandex for lightweight stretch, and are treated with a weather-resistant layer to keep you moving in all eventualities (or to simply be resistant to stains).
 You'll soon wonder how you ever lived without them.